Coherent control of terahertz-scale spin resonances using optical spin-orbit torques: Introduction

 \section{Introduction}

 The ultrafast manipulation of spins on the nanoscale poses one of the core challenges in spintronics~\cite{Kirilyuk:2010, Walowski:2016}.
 Recent breakthrough experiments have revealed the potential of optically generating spin currents in non-magnetic heavy metals (HMs) using circularly polarized light, which can be injected into neighbouring ferromagnetic (FM) layers, exerting an ultrashort spin-transfer torque~\cite{Choi:2017, Choi:2020}.
-This novel phenomenon was termed optical spin-orbit torque (OSOT), as its fundamental prerequisite is spin--orbit coupling in the layer generating the spin photocurrent.
-Notably, the spin current's polarization can be reversed by changing the circular polarization of the laser pulse~\cite{Choi:2017, Choi:2020, Iihama:2022}.
-This offers a more versatile approach of exciting spin dynamics compared to alternatives like ultrafast demagnetization of a neighboring layer, where the spin current's polarization is predetermined by the magnetization direction of said layer~\cite{Malinowski:2008, Schellekens:2014b, vanHees:2020, Beens:2020}.
+This novel phenomenon was termed optical spin--orbit torque (OSOT), as its fundamental prerequisite is spin--orbit coupling in the layer generating the spin photocurrent.
+Under laser excitation with normal incidence, the spin polarization points out-of-plane (OOP), with its direction reversible by altering the circular polarization of the trigger~\cite{Choi:2017, Choi:2020, Iihama:2022}.
+This clearly distinguishes the OSOT from its electrical counterpart, known as spin--orbit torque (SOT), in HM/FM bilayers, where the symmetry of the spin--Hall effect typically predicts an in-plane polarization of the injected spin current.
+Additionally, while a breaking of inversion symmetry is necessary for SOTs, it is not a requirement for OSOTs.
+Finally, while time integrated effects on the magnetization orientation using optical excitation are typically quite modest, the torque applied during the optical pulse can be very large.

+In comparison to other \textit{optical} spin excitation methods, such as ultrafast demagnetization of neighboring layers, OSOTs offer additional advantages.
+In demagnetization-induced spin currents, the polarization is predetermined by the magnetization direction of said layer and its sign is not easily reversible~\cite{Malinowski:2008, Schellekens:2014b, vanHees:2020, Beens:2020}.
 Further studies have shown that this excitation mechanism can not only be used to trigger ferromagnetic resonance (FMR) modes in the neighboring FM layer, but also quantum-confined standing spin waves with frequencies of up to 1~THz~\cite{Choi:2020b}, making them a useful tool for ultrafast spintronics and magnonics.

 This study explores the possibility of coherently controlling spin resonance modes using multiple pump beams with adjustable delays and polarization states.
 Employing time-resolved magneto-optical techniques, we demonstrate that FMR modes in Pt/Co/Pt can be triggered by the first pump pulse, with the second pulse amplifying or suppressing the mode based on its delay and polarization.
 Extending this concept, we find that \textit{ferrimagnetic} (FiM) exchange resonance modes (EXMs) in Co/Gd-based systems—offering much higher frequencies (sub-THz) and obviating the need for external fields—can likewise be manipulated through this method.
 Furthermore, carefully analyzing phase and amplitude of the oscillatory EXM signal, we identify characteristics in the dynamics of the Co sublattice that contradict the current understanding of OSOTs and we propose an excitation scheme based on efficient absorption of angular momentum by Gd to explain our findings.
 The above insights on the coherent control of terahertz-scale EXMs hold great promise for the advancement of ultrafast spintronic computation devices.